 Ejaculating every two to three days keeps sperm healthy.
 If your partner goes more than two or three days without ejaculating, his sperm count will rise, but so will the proportion of dead, immotile, or morphologically abnormal sperm—hurting your chances for conception.

 Sex During Fertile Window

 Having sex every day during your fertile window (usually the five days leading up to the day of ovulation, and the day of ovulation itself) gives you a 25 percent chance at conceiving.
 Doing it every other day gives you slightly lower chances, 22 percent.
-When couples have sex just once per week, conception probability drops dramatically—to just 10 percent.** You can track your fertile window with ovulation tests, cervical mucus, or the Ava bracelet.
+When couples have sex just once per week, conception probability drops dramatically—to just 10 percent.** You can track your fertile window with ovulation tests, vaginal discharge (aka cervical mucus), or the Ava bracelet.
 If you have a hard time tracking your fertile window or just don’t feel like it, just have sex roughly every other day all month long.
 With this schedule, you’re guaranteed to have sex at some point during your peak fertile time.***